bgschiller/pixyll/_posts/2019-01-26-residency-scheduling.md

 There were a few other constraints that didn't fit neatly into one of these categories.
 The residents are divided into two groups: Denver Health track and University Hospital track.
 All DH track residents must do PTF during the same month, and it must be different from the month when all UH track residents do PTF.

-Additionally, the program expressed a preference (but not a hard constraint) that DH residents should rotate at DH when there was an option, and similarly UH residents should rotate at UH when possible.
+Additionally, the program expressed a preference (but not a hard constraint) that DH residents should rotate at DH when there is an option, and similarly UH residents should rotate at UH when possible.

 ## The Model

 I decided to approach this as an Integer Lineary Programming problem.
 Since fast and well-tested libraries already exist for solving Linear Programming problems, this meant my work was reduced to phrasing the problem in LP terms.

 LP doesn't operate at levels like "What does John's schedule look like?", or "Try to schedule Anita for alternating inpatient/outpatient".
-Instead, we choose variables to the outcome, and then write equations that represent our goals and constraints in terms of those variables.
+Instead, we choose variables to represent the outcome, and then write equations that represent our goals and constraints in terms of those variables.

 The core variables I decided to work with were all of the form: